Feo's Stuff HORROR / THRILLER

 (re-enacted by bunnies)

-William Friedkin has gone on record as saying that all the creepy things reported to have happened on the set of THE EXORCIST are publicity bunk.
+William Friedkin went on record to say that all the creepy things reported to have happened on the set of THE EXORCIST are publicity bunk.

 EXORCIST IV is another animal though.

-One of the new writers, Caleb Carr, who has no movie credits to be proud of, went on record to trash Schrader and his successful career.
+One of the new writers, Caleb Carr (THE WARLORDS: BATTLE FOR THE GALAXY), who has no movie credits to be proud of, went on record to trash Schrader and his successful career and turn his nose up at William Wisher's script.

 Renny Harlan got his leg crushed in a car accident while filming EXORCIST IV.